tonypdmtr/68hc08/asm8.md

 - 32-bit Windows _(also runs under 64-bit Windows)_
 - i386 Linux
 - DOS _with the GO32V2 memory manager extension built-in_.
-  It has also been tested under DOSBox v0.73-2 and performs with problems.
+  It has also been tested under DOSBox v0.73-2 and performs without problems.

 See [Linux/Win32 version addendum] for behavioral differences related to the OS.

 Reference Guide
 ===============

-*ASM8 - Copyright (c) 2001-2019 by Tony Papadimitriou (email: <tonyp@acm.org>)*

-*Latest Update: December 17, 2019 for ASM8 v9.88*

 <br>__Command-Line Syntax and Options__<br>
 --------------------------------------------------------------------------------